tessia-project/tessia-baselib/doc/developers/coding_guidelines.md

 - Document all classes, methods, functions, and modules with docstrings.
 - Docstrings should be writen following [Google Style](https://google.github.io/styleguide/pyguide.html#Comments) (for specifics on how to document arguments, return values, etc.)
     - Exception: you are not required to document public class attributes.
+    - Remember to specify the types for arguments/return value/exceptions (see example below)
 - You must also document non-public functions, methods and classes.
+- It's ok to skip arguments/returns/raises/ sections if none applies (function without arguments, returns nothing or raises nothing).
 - **Rationale:** ensure the classes, methods and functions have well-defined and documented roles and interfaces.

 ### Noncompliant example